JoaquinMX/MediaFastView/architecture_design.md

 5. **Full-Screen Viewing**: Immersive viewing with zoom, pan, and video controls
 6. **UI Interactions**: Responsive grids, animations, drag-and-drop, gestures, and keyboard shortcuts
 7. **File Operations**: Safe file deletion and permission handling
-8. **Data Persistence**: SharedPreferences-based storage for all app data
+8. **Data Persistence**: Isar-backed storage for directories, media, tags, favorites, and cached metadata, enabling richer queries without SharedPreferences dependencies
+9. **Database Architecture**: A centralized Isar database service with schemas and data sources for each persisted model, wired directly into repositories and Riverpod providers so the Isar collections are the single source of truth for persistence
-9. **Performance Optimizations**: Lazy loading, memory management, and efficient resource handling
+10. **Performance Optimizations**: Lazy loading, memory management, and efficient resource handling

 ## Architectural Principles